 Ab Wheel Rollouts (Via Muellersportsmed.com)

 Using an ab wheel, place your knees on the floor and your hands on the wheel.
-Slowly roll out as far as you can without losing your balance, then roll back in toward your knees.
+Then, slowly roll out as far as you can without losing your balance, then roll back in toward your knees.
 This is an excellent exercise for challenging your core stability and building strength.
 As you get stronger, you can raise up on your feet instead of your knees, further increasing the effort required to keep your body stable.

 Bird Dogs (Via Muellersportsmed.com)